-If an athlete is 12-16 years old, and therefore eligible to compete in either Men's/Women's or Junior Men's/Women's categories, they can choose to compete in either category.
-However, if an athlete has registered for, and completed a single run in, a Men's/Women's competition at a World Skate ranking event or Continental Championship, they will no longer be eligible to compete in Junior for any future World Skate ranking events or Continental Championship in the same discipline.
-For example, an athlete can compete in Men's/Women's Park but not Junior Street, given that they have never participated in Men's/Women's Street.
+If an athlete is 12-17 years old, and therefore still eligible to compete in either Men's/Women's or Junior categories, they can choose to compete in either category.
+However, if a rider has registered for, and completed a single run in, a Men's/Women's competition at a World Skate ranking event or Continental Championship, they will no longer be eligible to compete in Junior for any future World Skate ranking events or Continental Championships in the same discipline.
+For example, a rider can compete in Men's/Women's Park but Junior Street, given that they have never participated in Men's/Women's Street.